Two black holes collided so hard that they disrupted the space-time continuum

 Two black holes collided in space.
 Never before has a person been able to observe such a process.

-“It’s the biggest bang that mankind has ever seen since the Big Bang,” explains Alan Weinstein, an astronomer at the California Institute of Technology, to the US magazine “Popular Science”.
+“It’s the biggest bang that mankind has ever seen since the Big Bang,” Alan Weinstein, an astronomer at the California Institute of Technology, told US magazine “Popular Science”.
 He was part of the team that discovered the colliding black holes.
-The scientist hopes that his find will provide clues as to why the universe looks the way it does.
+The scientist hopes that his discovery will provide clues as to why the universe looks the way it does.

 Merging of two black holes